kubernetes/enhancements/keps/sig-node/1867-disable-accelerator-usage-metrics/README.md

 ### Test Plan

-* E2E tests that checks when the feature flag is enabled if the metrics are present or not.
+* E2E test that checks when the feature flag is enabled if the metrics are present or not.

 ### Graduation Criteria